 - murder or manslaughter (as Victim Assist Queensland can help close family members of the person who has died).

-The young person’s transition plan will include information about any application to Victim Assist Queensland, or plans for a potential future application for assistance.
+The young person’s transition to adulthood plan will include information about any application to Victim Assist Queensland, or plans for a potential future application for assistance.
 Discuss options sensitively at each review phase, recognising that talking about what they experienced may trigger a trauma response, and respect their decision.

 Version historyBack to top